uran1980/zendserver-chef-cookbook/README.md

 Todo
 ====
-1. Write kitchen tests
+1. Don't use the install_zs.sh but write a full chef installation to allow configure of everything
-2. Allow other zend server configurations
+2. Write kitchen tests
 3. Support Debian and CentOS